Discover Réunion : Environment

 Waste management efforts

 Waste management is a key environmental issue on Reunion Island.
-The figures speak for themselves: the people of Reunion generate around 694 kg of waste per inhabitant per year (compared with 450 kg in mainland France, where much remains to be done).
+The figures speak for themselves: Reunion Islanders generate around 694 kg of waste per capita per year (compared with 450 kg in mainland France, where a great deal still needs to be done).
 Only 30% of waste is recycled, and landfill is currently the main outlet for waste.
 Existing facilities will be saturated by 2023, and unauthorized landfill sites are not an epiphenomenon.
 On the other hand, regulations impose restrictions on the ultimate storage of waste (French law on energy transition).
 Alternatives to landfill are met with reluctance (notably the construction of an incinerator), and few concrete, large-scale initiatives are underway.
 The region has, however, embarked on an ambitious waste prevention policy since 2018, namely a circular economy ("zero waste") approach.
 An action plan aims to achieve a 27% reduction in household and similar waste by 2030, notably through source reduction initiatives, the structuring of reuse and recycling channels (repair workshops, bio-waste recovery), as well as awareness-raising initiatives (the fight against food waste, for example).
 Civil society initiatives are also emerging, such as the Terra Océana association, which organizes litter picks on beaches and raises public awareness of plastic pollution.
 A documentary to be broadcast in 2019, L'Éveil péi, highlights the local initiatives undertaken on the island to protect the environment.

 Protection of natural environments